earthspecies/library/ROCKET_Sound/README.md

 - Replace the unused conv1d features with new random ones.
 Does accuracy keep improving?

 - Do the most predictive conv1d's have certain characteristics in common?
 If so, we get a sense of how to design a model based on conv1d.
+Some interesting visualizations are shown.

 - Find a better way to adapt ROCKET to time series with different lengths.
 Right now the space of dilations assumes the series has a fixed length.
 Many conv1d's with large dilations remain unused because they do not apply to short samples.
 Is there a way to better distribute the conv1d's to match the distribution of sample lengths?
+In fact, changing the distribution of the dilations DOES help.
+See comments in rockersound1.py.

 - With a typical Linear/Cross entropy training on the features, would more layers find complex feature patterns that improve generalization?

 - Make a more efficient implementation that skips the overhead of nn.conv1d.
 We could go directly to F.conv because we already know the parameters are safe.

-- Fix the fastai section to work correctly and work with fastaiv2

-- I am severely lost with git and github  :confused:, but will try to learn enough to integrate contributions.
-I'll probably need to ask for help. :slightly_smiling_face:

 Thanks for reading and for code corrections!